Associate Program Director:

 Steven R. Brown, MD, program director, graduated from Albany Medical College, and completed his residency at University of California, San Francisco at San Francisco General Hospital.
 Before joining the faculty at Banner Good Samaritan, Dr. Brown worked as a full-spectrum family physician for four years at the rural Whiteriver Indian Health Service in the mountains of Northern Arizona.
 He was recognized as the 2010 “Clinical Sciences Educator of the Year” by the medical students of the University of Arizona-Phoenix, where he is also the Family Medicine Interest Group advisor.

-Dr. Brown is a member of the American Academy of Family Physicians’ Commission on Health of the Public and Science and the Subcommittees on Clinical Preventive Services and Practice Guidelines.
+Dr. Brown is 2013-2014 Chair of the American Academy of Family Physicians Commission on Health of the Public and Science.
 Putting his interest in evidence-based decision making to good use, he is an Associate Editor for Essential Evidence Plus.

 Dr. Brown's interests also include caring for the rural and urban underserved, obstetrics, and scholarly activity in residency.
 Married with a son and daughter, Dr. Brown enjoys spending time with his family, taking pictures, and running.